scaffold-eth/scaffold-eth-examples/README.md

 We need to determine if the tree we're trying to add our secret to is empty or not.
 To do this we pass the `oldRoot` signal to an `isZero` circuit, and that circuit's output to the `SMTProcessor`.

 This circuit takes a parameter called `nLevels`.
 Setting this param determines how many values our merkle tree may hold (`2^nLevels`).
-In this example `nLevels` is set to 3 Feel free to modify it in the circuit file, but be sure to also change `nLevels` in `proveInTree.circom`, just add one to your `nLevels` in that file.
+In this example `nLevels` is set to 3 Feel free to modify it in the circuit file, but be sure to also set `nLevels` in `proveInTree.circom` to be the same.

-### `proveInTree.circom`
+### `proveInTree.circom` Overview

-Our second will allow us to prove that we know a secret that is contained within the merkle tree, without revealing which secret we know.
+Our second circuit will allow us to prove that we know a secret that is contained within the merkle tree, without revealing which secret we know.

 Again, this circuit is basically a nice wrapper for another circuit.
 In this case the [`smtverifier.circom`](https://github.com/iden3/circomlib/blob/master/circuits/smt/smtverifier.circom) from [circomlib](https://github.com/iden3/circomlib).
 We also use [`poseidon.circom`](https://github.com/iden3/circomlib/blob/master/circuits/poseidon.circom) (also found in circomlib) to verify our secret and nullifier are a leaf on our merkle tree.